 Located within Carmel River State Beach, the bird sanctuary features a lagoon that is home to waterfowl and songbirds.
 It’s a beautiful place to spend a few hours at.

-Best Carmel by the Sea Beaches
+22. Check out one of the best Carmel by the Sea Beaches

 The beaches in Carmel are world-class, with wonderful options both in and outside of the city.
 Below I’ve included my favorite beaches in Carmel that you should prioritize when visiting:

 - Stillwater Cove